AlexPiche/Neuro-R-Tutorial/README.md

 Note that what is written in MS Word is not connected to the console, and vice-versa.
 You will need to write the command in both places if you want to keep their workspaces the same.

-To insert code in your file click on "Insert" at the top of the top left panel.
+To insert code in your file, click on "Insert" at the top of the top left panel.

 ## Required Packages